ISibboI/evalexpr/README.md

 This crate features the assignment operator, that allows expressions to store their result in a variable in the expression context.
 If an expression uses the assignment operator, it must be evaluated with a mutable context.

-Note that assignments are type safe, meaning if an identifier is assigned a value of a type once, it cannot be assigned a value of another type.
+Note that assignments are type safe when using the `HashMapContext`.
+That means that if an identifier is assigned a value of a type once, it cannot be assigned a value of another type.

 ```rust
 use evalexpr::*;